stephaniea-a/rspec-cheat-sheet/README.md

 This was created in a class which was instanstiated in order to be used in our rspec test.
 A before hook would be useful for future implementation.

 ## Calculator
-A basic calculator was created with methods to add two numbers.
+A basic calculator was created with methods to add, subtract, multiply and divide two numbers.
 The total of these numbers were tested using our rspec tests.